Palaquium stipulare

 Palaquium stipulare is a tree in the family Sapotaceae.
 The specific epithet stipulare refers to the stipules.

 Description

 Palaquium stipulare grows up to 30 m tall.
 The bark is brownish grey.
 Inflorescences bear up to four flowers.
 The fruits are round, up to 2.7 cm in diameter.

 Distribution and habitat

-Palaquium stipulare is endemic to Borneo, where it is known only from Sarawak.
+Palaquium stipulare is endemic to Borneo, where it confined to Sarawak and Brunei.
 Its habitat is lowland mixed dipterocarp forests.

+Conservation

+Palaquium stipulare has been assessed as endangered on the IUCN Red List.
+The species' habitat is threatened by deforestation and conversion of land for plantations, such as for palm oil.
+The species is present in Bako National Park, affording a level of protection there.